 For two centuries the island stayed unpopulated despite government efforts — such as one to have monks from central Italy inhabit the island in the 1500s.
-A purpose was found, however, when Poveglia Island became a colony and dumping ground for victims of the Bubonic Plague in 1576 and 1630.
+They found a purpose, however, when Poveglia Island became a colony and dumping ground for victims of the Bubonic Plague in 1576 and 1630.

 The Plagues and Lazzaretti of Venice

 The first major bubonic plague that struck Italy began in 1347 in Sicily and had spread to Venice by 1348.
-Roughly half the Venetian population was decimated.
+Roughly half the Venetian population succumbed to death.
 This taught the Venetians a great deal about the movement of the disease.
 They deduced, through observation, how the disease spread and how people and ships were introducing the plague to the area.
-Officials realized that the sick and dead needed to be separated from the healthy.
+Officials realized that they needed to separate the sick and dead plague victims from healthy individuals.
 Thus, they set up large burial pits for the corpses at two locations outside the main city.